Choosing where to study can be a big decision. Here are our top ten reasons why we think we make a top choice...

-Recently voted the third best student city in the world (QS Best Student Cities 2017), London has tons to offer, from a thriving cultural scene and buzzing nightlife to beautiful open spaces and famous historical landmarks.
+Recently voted the best student city in the world (QS Best Student Cities 2019), London has tons to offer, from a thriving cultural scene and buzzing nightlife to beautiful open spaces and famous historical landmarks.
 The population is just as diverse as the things to do, with a fantastic multicultural, international feel.
 Although it can be an expensive place to be, there are plenty of affordable places to live and eat and free things to do for those on a budget.
 And if you need a break from the hustle and bustle, London's fantastic transport links mean you are only ever a few stops away from the surrounding countryside.

 2. Teaching time

 Our undergraduate courses have high levels of contact hours and low student teacher ratios to ensure all students are able to benefit from staff expertise and receive the individual support they need.
 Typically practical classes have a ratio of one tutor to every 10 students, while in clinic there is one tutor to every four students.